linqingfan/router_frps/README.md

 # router_frps
 setting up frps on router

+# Install openwrt
+Follow openwrt official site to install openwrt in the router SSH should be enabled by default and you have to ssh using root username Change the root password

 # Change router port 80
 The web interface to router is using port 80.
 We need to change port 80 to port 8080
 ```